Rafael Resendes

-Co-founder of The Applied Finance Group, Managing Director at Applied Finance Advisors, and Co-founder Applied Finance Capital Management.
-Resendes was raised in Atwater, California and moved to Chicago, Illinois in 1989 after receiving his Bachelor's Degree.
+Co-founder of The Applied Finance Group, managing director at Applied Finance Advisors, and Co-founder Applied Finance Capital Management.
+Resendes was raised in Atwater, California and moved to Chicago, Illinois in 1989 after receiving his bachelor's degree.

 Education

 Resendes graduated from The University of California, Berkeley with a Bachelor of Science in Finance and Economic Analysis.
 Resendes went on to earn his MBA from the University of Chicago.
-Resendes is a member of the Phi Beta Kappa Society.
+Resendes is a member of Phi Beta Kappa society.

 The Applied Finance Group

 Rafael Resendes co-founded The Applied Finance Group (AFG) in 1995 with Dan Obrycki.
 Resendes helped create AFG's proprietary framework, Economic Margin (EM), to evaluate corporate performance from an economic cash flow perspective.
 In 2003 Resendes relocated from Chicago to Fresno, California to work as the head of office when AFG expanded to California.

 Applied Finance Advisors

-Resendes is a portfolio manager for Applied Finance Advisors and is jointly responsible for the day-to-day management of the Fund’s portfolio, including stock selection and investment monitoring.
+Resendes is a portfolio manager for Applied Finance Advisors and is jointly responsible for the day-to-day management of the Fund's portfolio, including stock selection and investment monitoring.
 Resendes' has been a commenter on market topics for publications such as Institutional Investor, Barron's, Forbes and The Wall Street Journal.